stimpy77/Qaud/README.md

 ---

 * **EntityFramework is passing initial basic tests.**
+* The implementation is not optimized, and the tests are not complete.
 * RavenDB has begun development but is *NOT* passing tests.
 * A proof-of-concept DataTable implementation is implemented and is passing basic tests.
 * A cleaner in-memory implementation is yet to be implemented.
 * Other ORMs and data repositories are yet to be added.